 I haven’t been everywhere but just when I thought I have seen some of the most beautiful places, Canada blew my mind and is high on my list for natural beauty.

-The entire national park has 41 hikes that can be done in a day.
-If you go to Banff during melting season, May, you are limited in hiking trails due to accumulation of snow or ice.
+Banff National Park is Canada’s first national park and it has 41 hikes that can be done in a day.
+If you go during melting season (May), you are limited in hiking trails due to accumulation of snow or ice.

 THINGS TO DO AT BANFF NATIONAL PARK

 Distance: 0.7 mi (1.1 km) to Lower Falls / 1.6 mi (2.6 km) to Upper Falls